 itself.
 Copy over the lambda-sample

-module that had automated tests from Part 4, as well as the
+module that had automated tests from Part 4:

 $ cd fundamentals-of-devops